Pentagon officially rescinds COVID-19 vaccine mandate

 Defense Secretary Lloyd Austin in a memo Tuesday announced the official end of the requirement but said commanders will continue to "promote and encourage" COVID-19 vaccinations.
 The annual defense budget bill signed into law in December required that the vaccine mandate be rescinded.

 The Pentagon instated the mandate in August 2021 after the Pfizer vaccine was formally authorized by the Food and Drug Administration.
-Since then, over 2 million service members — or 96% of the military, both active and reserve status — have received a COVID-19 vaccine.
+Over 2 million service members — or 96% of the military, both active and reserve status — have received a COVID-19 vaccine.

 According to the memo, no adverse actions will be taken against service members who have been seeking exemptions to getting the vaccine, and any service members who received a letter of reprimand or some other "adverse action" will have it removed from their record.